About

 Academic Economics & Teaching

-• Associate Professorship in Economicsearned through the national associate professorship examination; the formal title that would enter a full university post at full Professor rank.
+• Associate Professorship (Doçentlik) in Economics — earned through Türkiye’s national associate professorship examination; the title that would enter a full university post at full Professor rank.

 • Associate Editor-in-Chief, Competition and Regulation in Network Industries (SAGE Publishing), since 2018.